What is “Japanese?”

 ・Adverbs (Fukushi 副詞): A word that qualifies an adjective, adjectival noun, or a verb.

-・Conjunctions (Setsuzokushi 接続詞): A word that connects sentence together.
+・Conjunctions (Setsuzokushi 接続詞): A word that connects a sentence together.

 ・Interjections (Kandōshi 感動詞): A word that represents an abrupt remark.